 What are the current trends in forensic investigations for cross-border matters?
-In this article, David Kerstjens, our Digital Forensics Lead, looks at the constant evolution in data types and volumes, and the ever-tightening data privacy laws and regulatory intervention.
+In this article, David Kerstjens, our Head of Forensics, looks at the constant evolution in data types and volumes, and the ever-tightening data privacy laws and regulatory intervention.

 Ever-Evolving Data Types and Volumes